Whether you are an entrepreneur, executive, or a mom, your leadership is essential to ignite positive change in your tribe.

 Read on to learn how interacting with horses helps you grow your leadership skills.

 1. Horses spill the beans on how your tribe perceives you

 A horse doesn't care if you drive the latest BMW or wear a fancy suit.
 A horse is not impressed by your bank account, or by your title.
 A horse does not follow your lead based on what you own or what you make.
 He does not lie, cheat, deceive.
 A horse follows only if he recognizes there is an authentic willingness deep inside you to design win-wins.

 2. A horse knows its boundaries, and checks if you know yours too

 How many times do we say 'yes' when we mean 'no'?
 How often to we give in, only to regret it later?
-How do we step up to protect our boundaries when they get challenged by our tribe?
-And what does it take to protect a boundary, and what methods and strategies are appropriate and required?
+How do we protect our boundaries when they get challenged by our tribe?
+What does it take to protect a boundary, and what methods and strategies are appropriate and required?
 While horses lack spoken language they have neither issue understanding your boundaries nor establishing boundaries of their own.
 Effortlessly they utilize their bodies to communicate both acceptance and dissatisfaction, without getting tangled in excessive emotions.
 Studying their ways offers profound insight in how we too can utilize our bodies, minds and souls to set and protect boundaries without compromise.

 3. Horses teach you about patterns

 We all have developed habitual patterns of behavior.
 We are triggered to respond in certain ways.
 When dealing with dilemmas, we prefer certain approaches over others, even if they are ineffective.
 These automatic responses are based on past experiences and if they work well for us, we are lucky gals.
 However, sometimes they are outdated and in need of upgrading.
 Horses are master observers; they watch our habits and act upon them, helping us reflect and grow.

 4. Horses teach you not to rely on assumptions